WZBSocialScienceCenter/tmtoolkit/doc/source/install.rst

     # activating the environment
     workon myenv

-Upgrading pip:
+Upgrading pip (*only* do this when you've activated your venv):

 .. code-block:: text

     pip install -U pip

 Now in order to install tmtoolkit, you can choose if you want a minimal installation or install a recommended set of packages that enable all features.
-For the recommended installation, you can type one of the following, depending on the preferred package for topic modeling:
+For the recommended installation, you can type **one of the following**, depending on the preferred package for topic modeling:

 .. code-block:: text